-Opening More Than 16 OCI Connections for a Process
+E.1.3 Opening More than 16 OCI Connections for a Process

-You might find that you are not able to open more than approximately 16 JDBC-OCI connections for a process at any given time.
+You may find that you are unable to open more than approximately 16 JDBC-OCI connections for a process at any given time.
 The most likely reasons for this would be either that the number of processes on the server exceeded the limit specified in the initialization file, or that the per-process file descriptors limit was exceeded.
 It is important to note that one JDBC-OCI connection can use more than one file descriptor (it might use anywhere between 3 and 4 file descriptors).

-If the server allows more than 16 processes, then the problem could be with the per-process file descriptor limit.
+If the server allows more than 16 processes, then the problem could be with the perprocess file descriptor limit.
 The possible solution would be to increase this limit.

-Using statement.cancel
+E.1.4 Using statement.cancel

 The JDBC standard method Statement.cancel attempts to cleanly stop the execution of a SQL statement by sending a message to the database.
 In response, the database stops execution and replies with an error message.
-The Java thread that invoked Statement.execute waits on the server, and continues execution only when it receives the error reply message invoked by the other thread's call to Statement.cancel.
+The Java thread that invoked Statement.execute waits on the server, and continues execution only when it receives the error reply message invoked by the call of the other thread to Statement.cancel method.

-As a result, Statement.cancel relies on the correct functioning of the network and the database.
+As a result, the statement.cancel method relies on the correct functioning of the network and the database.
 If either the network connection is broken or the database server is hung, the client does not receive the error reply to the cancel message.
 Frequently, when the server process dies, JDBC receives an IOException that frees the thread that invoked Statement.execute.
-In some circumstances, the server is hung, but JDBC does not receive an IOException.Statement.cancel does not free the thread that initiated the Statement.execute.
+In some circumstances, the server is hung, but JDBC does not receive an IOException.
+The Statement.cancel method does not free the thread that initiated the Statement.execute method.